TaNewKi Tips

 Meet the People Connect team

-The People Connect team is here to help guide you in your journey here at GitLab.
-A member of the team will be assigned to your Onboarding Issue, and will be there to provide guidance as you begin onboarding.
-You can learn more about us below by reading our bios on the team page.
+The People Connect team will be your primary guide throughout onboarding and your journey at GitLab.
+A team member from the People Connect team will be assigned to your Onboarding Issue to provide guidance as you begin.
+Learn more about the team on our team page.

 • Netherlands: HR Savvy

-7. You may receive an email from Okta (our SAAS application portal) with an invite to register.
-Please ignore this email until you receive your onboarding welcome email on your first day with us.
+• You will receive an email from Okta (our SSO/security application portal) with an invite to register.
+Please do not take action on this email until you receive your onboarding welcome email on your first day with us.
 This will ensure that no issues are experienced with your access levels on your first day.

 First day